chuckstack/chuckstack.github.io/src-ls/blog-rsync-net.md

 ### Readme Changes

 You will find a readme.md included in the /opt/chuboe-system-backup directory.
 This file is included automatically in sync-backup.sh.
 Make a practice to log all changes to the server to this file.
-You will be incredible grateful in the case of disaster if you do.
+You will be incredibly grateful in the case of disaster if you do.

 ## What to Do In Case of Disaster